-Harvard Medical School and Harvard University continue to prioritize, above all, the health and safety of our community.
+Harvard Medical School continues to prioritize, above all, the health and safety of our community.
 Following guidance from both the CDC and University leadership, HMS has adapted its campus policies in order to bolster our individual and collective health and safety.
-Information about our current COVID-19 and related policies and procedures is detailed below.
-Please also refer to the latest University-wide guidance and protocols on the Harvard COVID-19 Information webpage.
+Information about current COVID-19 and related policies and procedures is detailed below.
+Please also refer to the latest and full University-wide guidance and protocols on the Harvard University Health Services COVID-19 Information webpage.

-Thank you for doing your part to Keep HMS and Harvard Healthy.
+Thank you for doing your part to Keep HMS Healthy.

-- Please note: The Program in Medical Education continues to require masks in the classroom spaces of the TMEC, including in the learning studios, the amphitheater, and tutorial rooms, given the proximity of students in those settings, the length of time students are interacting in close proximity, and, very importantly, medical and dental students interact with patients both in clinical sessions in TMEC and in the hospitals and clinical sites, where masks are also required.
+- Important Note: The Program in Medical Education continues to require masks in the classroom spaces of the Tosteson Medical Education Center (TMEC), including in the learning studios, amphitheater, and tutorial rooms.
+This is due to the proximity of students in these settings, the length of time that students are interacting in close proximity to one another, and the fact that medical and dental students are interacting with patients both in clinical sessions in TMEC and in our affiliated hospitals and clinical sites, where masks are also required.

-- Verifying Vaccination and Boosters: The University is requiring COVID-19 vaccinations for all Harvard community members and COVID-19 boosters for all students.
+Verifying Vaccination and Boosters: The University is requiring COVID-19 vaccinations for all Harvard community members and COVID-19 boosters for all students.
 Boosters are strongly encouraged for all faculty, staff, and researchers.
-See below or click here for additional information on vaccines and boosters, including guidance on how to verify your vaccine and booster.
+See below or click here for additional information on vaccines and boosters.

-- Monitoring Monkeypox: HUHS is monitoring the rise in monkeypox cases, which prompted the World Health Organization and U.S. government to issue health emergency declarations.
-Click here for additional information from HUHS and read more about the illness on the CDC’s monkeypox webpage and Mass General Brigham’s monkeypox FAQs.
-Students and other HUHS patients seeking vaccine referral or evaluation for suspected monkeypox infection or exposure should contact HUHS at 617-495-5711 for phone assessment and instructions.
+Monitoring Mpox (formerly Monkeypox): Click here for additional information from HUHS and read more about the illness on the CDC’s Mpox webpage and Mass General Brigham’s Mpox FAQs.
+Students and other HUHS patients seeking vaccine referral or evaluation for suspected Mpox infection or exposure should contact HUHS at 617-495-5711 for phone assessment and instructions.

 Testing & Exposure